mschuene/stratege/README.md

 In the example given above, rules are constructed and given a name with the defrule macro from stratege.core. (defrule name rule-args) is just a shortcut for (def name (rule rule-args)).
-In the simple case, rule takes 3 arguments, the left-hand-side pattern, some thing in the middle, and the right-hand-side pattern and acts on the current node.
+In the simple case, rule takes 3 arguments, the left-hand-side pattern, the ->, and the right-hand-side pattern and acts on the current node.
 The patterns use normal core.match syntax.

 A rule can be called as a function or combined with other rules in a (rules ...) form.